gamblevore/speedie/Documentation/Perry.md

 I still prefer Xcode sometimes.
 I'm actually going to continue to improve Perry, until I prefer Perry in all areas, but right now here are some areas that Xcode is better (for me).

 * Smooth fonts are nice in Xcode.
 Perry has a low-res pixel-art font thats great on a low-res screen.
 But not ideal on high-DPI monitors.
 Smooth fonts would fix this.
-* Xcode's text-editor feels smooth.
-Perry's text-editor is still a little glitchy in places.
-In fact I've spent months ironing out bugs in the text editor, so its much better than it was.
-And I've seen IDEs by large companies (QT + MSVS) that have even more glitchy text-editors.
+* Perry's text-editor still needs a few tweaks.
 * Needs a debugger and VM
-* Needs skinning and theme support
+* Needs skinning and themes
 * Maybe we could animate the text or add explosions or animations into Perry.
 That would be cool.